 Adobe Asset Link in Creative Cloud for enterprise streamlines collaboration between creatives and marketers in the content creation process.
-It is a new native capability in Creative Cloud for enterprise that connects Photoshop CC, Illustrator CC, and InDesign CC to AEM — without creatives having to leave their tools of choice.
+It is a new native capability in Creative Cloud for enterprise that connects Photoshop, Illustrator, and InDesign to AEM — without creatives having to leave their tools of choice.

 To learn more about this capability, prerequisites, and how to access it, see Adobe Asset Link.